oxarbitrage/bitshares-core/programs/gwallet/README.md

 ### Translate my wallet

-Go to File -> Change language anbd select one of the 3 options.
+Go to File -> Change language and select one of the 3 options.

 If you dont have the locale for the language selected you will see an error and the wallet will not be translated.